The Garden of Last Days

 The Garden of Last Days is a 2008 novel by Andre Dubus III.
 It tells the interweaving stories of several individuals in Florida in the days before the September 11 attacks.
-The book is a follow up to House of Sand and Fog.
+The book is a follow-up to House of Sand and Fog.

 Summary

 One early September night in Florida, April, a stripper at the "Puma Club for Men" brings her daughter to work when her usual babysitter is in the hospital.
 That night, April has an unusual client, a foreigner both remote and too personal, and free with his money.
 His name is Bassam.
 Meanwhile, AJ, another man, has been thrown out of the club for holding hands with his favorite stripper, and he's drunk, angry and lonely.

 Reviews

 John Dufresne with the Boston Sunday Globe said the book was "storytelling of the finest kind: unforgettable and desperate characters caught up in a plot thundering toward catastrophe".
-While Jocelyn McClurg with USA Today said the book was "One of the most maddening, exhilarating…novels of the year."
+Jocelyn McClurg with USA Today said the book was "One of the most maddening, exhilarating…novels of the year."